Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 Uber

-• Time-based component increases in congestion.
+• The time-based component increases in congestion.

-• Surge pricing amplifies total fare.
+• Surge pricing amplifies the total fare.

 • Estimated arrival times fluctuate.

 Heavy traffic in Midtown or around bridges and tunnels can add 20 to 60 minutes during peak periods.
+Helicopter transfers bypass road congestion entirely.

 Seasonal Trends That Affect NYC Ride Costs

 Pricing fluctuates throughout the year.
+High-demand periods include:

 - Summer tourism season